devopsengineerDan/Daniel_project/README.md

 		      sudo apt install python3-setuptools
 		      sudo apt install libpq-dev
 		      pip install python-dev-tools

+*****NOTE*****
+bash_profile is executed for login shells, while . bashrc is executed for interactive non-login shells.
+When you login (type username and password) via console, either sitting at the machine, or remotely via ssh: . bash_profile is executed to configure your shell before the initial command prompt.

+  WARNING: The scripts pip, pip3, pip3.10 and pip3.8 are installed in '/home/dan/.local/bin' which is not on PATH.
+  Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.

+HENCE IN SOLVING THIS ERROR WE USE:

+$ nano /home/dan/.bash_profile
+export PATH="$PATH:/Users/dan/Library/Python/3.8/bin"
+Save-> Ctrl + o .
+Then, Enter
+Exit-> Ctri + x
+$ echo $PATH
+CHECK BEST METHOD

+OR (BEST METHOD)
+$ export PATH="$HOME/.python3/bin:$PATH" -> AND ADD python/bin  FOR KALI LINUX
+$ echo $PATH

 Install pip3          sudo apt install python3-pip
                       python -m pip install --upgrade pip
+		      OR python3 -m pip install --upgrade pip

 -------